aherve/echess/README.md

 # echess

-Electronic board to play online, OTB chess
+Electronic board to play online chess over the board